marceloboeira/certifications/solutions-architect-associate/topics/12_ROUTE53.md

 1. Create another recordset for latency with a different distribution
 1. Test the recordset (it's not easy to test latency against another region without a VPN) (PureVPN is free for such tests)

+### Failover

+1. Create another recordset for failover with a different distribution
+1. Test the recordset (turn off the primary) (`sudo apachectl stop` also works)